 Iguanas are ectothermic animals, or more colloquially known as cold-blooded.
 In essence, this means that they can’t regulate their own body temperatures as mammals can.
-Instead, iguanas rely on external heat sources such as the Sun to stay warm, and substantial dips in temperatures like those seen in South Florida this past week results in the large green lizards’ body temperatures dipping so low that they become slow or immobile.
+Instead, iguanas rely on external heat sources such as the Sun to stay warm and can also stay bit longer without heat - substantial dips in temperatures like those seen in South Florida this past week results in the large green lizards’ body temperatures dipping so low that they become slow or immobile.

 Related: Not all iguanas are herbivores